Professor of Immunology

-The objective of my laboratory is to: characterize and define acquired and innate immune responses at mucosal surfaces such as lung and gut; investigate the mechanisms underlying the regulation of those responses; explore the mechanisms by which those responses contribute to inflammatory, allergic diseases and asthma; and determine means by which those responses can be specifically manipulated.
+The objective of my laboratory is to: characterize and define acquired and innate immune responses; investigate the mechanisms underlying the regulation of those responses; explore the mechanisms by which those responses contribute to a disease; and determine means by which those responses can be specifically manipulated.

 At USC my group is pursuing several investigational routes.
 One seeks to identify the process by which T cells and T cell subsets modulate the pathogenesis of allergic asthma.
 A second track targets the role of Innate cells such as Innate Lymphoid cells and dendritic cells in the modulation of immune responses and respiratory tolerance.
 The Third track is characterizing the genetic basis of innate and adaptive immune responses, utilizing system genetics.
-The fourth group is focusing on the role of costimulatory molecules in lung inflammation.
-Finally, the fifth group is focusing on the role of adipose resident immune cells from murine and human samples and study their role in metabolic diseases such as type 2 diabetes.
+The fourth group is focusing on the role of costimulatory molecules in the context of immune dysregulation.
+Finally, the fifth group is focusing on the role of adipose resident immune cells and their role in metabolic diseases such as type 2 diabetes.